4est-hub/neo-dashboard/README.md

 - Prettier default overrides:
   - Single quotes (`'`)

-## 🌍 (Optional) Environment Variables
+## 🌍 REQUIRED!
+Environment Variables

-If you want to use your own NASA API key, create a `.env` in root:
+Fallback 'DEMO_KEY' is not working.
+You'll need to use your own nasa API key:

 ```
 NASA_API_KEY=your_key